At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Does not consistently hold zero well

-- Though SFP reticles can do the job, FFP reticles are generally preferred for long range shooting
+- Though SFP reticles can do the job, FFP reticles are generally preferred for long-range shooting

-4. Athlon Optics Argos BTR
+4. Athlon Optics Argos BTR Riflescope 6-24x50mm

-Objective Lens: 50mm | Magnification range: Between 6X and 24X | 30 mm tube | Material: 6061T6 Aluminum
+Objective Lens: 50mm | Magnification Range: Between 6X and 24X | 30 mm tube | Material: 6061T6 Aluminum

 Key Features: